 Security of tenure

-Claiming a Part 4 tenancy at the end of a lease
+Claiming a Part 4 tenancy at the end of a fixed term agreement

 Further Part 4 Tenancies

 If you remain in your tenancy for the full period of your ‘Part 4 Tenancy’, another tenancy cycle automatically begins called a 'Further Part 4 tenancy'.
 For any new ‘Part 4 Tenancies’ and ‘Further Part 4 Tenancies’ that come into existence from 24th December 2016 the cycle has been extended from 4 to 6 years.
 In the absence of a fixed term agreement, the landlord can only end your ‘Further Part 4 Tenancy’ on one of six specific grounds, see Threshold advice document; How your landlord may end your tenancy for further information.

 Exceptions to Part 4 Tenancy

 There are some exceptions to claiming security of tenure through a ‘Part 4 Tenancy’: - A dwelling that is one of 2 dwellings, within a building that was originally one dwelling; where the tenant resides in one dwelling and the landlord resides in the other.
 The landlord must notify the tenant of this exemption in writing, at the commencement of the tenancy in order for it to be enforceable. - Section 50 student accommodation - Accommodation tied to the tenant's job.